tezoscommunity/FAQ/Compile_Betanet.md

 ## Rebuilding

 To rebuild with the latest beta code you can move or remove the "tezos" directory and start again from the `git clone` step.
 As an alternative you can update in place as follows.
+(Or see a more thorough and slightly different approach at [Rebuilding Betanet](https://github.com/tezoscommunity/FAQ/blob/master/Rebuilding_Betanet.md)).

 ```
 git fetch